kolenaIO/kolena/docs/metrics/geometry-matching.md

 # Geometry Matching

-Geometry matching is the process of finding the best possible inference for a given ground truth.
-It is a building block for downstream metrics like precision and recall in any geometry-based workflow, such as 2D and 3D object detection and instance segmentation.
+Geometry matching is the process of matching inferences to ground truths for geometry-based workflows such as 2D and 3D object detection and instance segmentation.
+It is a building block for metrics like true positive/false positive/false negative counts and any metrics derived from these, such as precision and recall.

 While it may sound simple, geometry matching is surprisingly challenging and full of edge cases!
 In this guide, we'll focus on 2D object detection—specifically 2D bounding box matching—to learn about geometry matching algorithms.